Dumboiroy/tp/docs/UserGuide.md

 Example:
 * `find r/urgent appt/today`
-This command allows you to find today's appointment for urgent clients
+This command allows you to find today's appointment for urgent clients.

 > Although the leading command to list appointments and clients is the same, the behavior differs depending on the fields provided.
 If you include any appointment-related fields, such as `appt/`, `status/`, or `type/`, the system will list appointments.